 But the aircraft does much to reassure allies like Romania and Bulgaria, he said.
 That could be as important as actual fire power.

 Those two nations are just a couple among many now living in the shadow of a Russia eagerly reclaiming its prominent role on the world stage.
-Lithuania and Estonia, also participating in military exercises with the U.S. this summer, are among those that gained independence when the Soviet Union dissolved, but are closely watching Russian intervention in Ukraine, worrying they could be next.
+Lithuania and Estonia, also participating in military exercises with the U.S. this summer, are among those that who gained independence when the Soviet Union dissolved, but are closely watching Russian intervention in Ukraine, worrying they could be next.

 The region has seen a rapid increase in tensions and military buildups following the February 2014 outbreak of civil war in Ukraine between pro-independence and pro-Russian militias.
 Russia has denied widespread accusations they are sending arms and troops across the Ukrainian border.
 But what is clear is that Russia is placing more resources on its western border and the U.S. is engaging in an increasing number of large exercises just miles away.

 Ukraine is critically important to Russia.
-Much of Russia's Black Sea Fleet, responsible for naval operations in the Black and Mediterranean seas, has been based there since it was part of the soviet Union.
-That puts critical Russian assets near Bulgaria and Romania, where hundreds of Marines are based.
+Much of Russia's Black Sea Fleet, responsible for naval operations in the Black Sea and Mediterranean seas, has been based there since it was part of the soviet Union.
+That puts critical Russian assets near Romania Bulgaria and Romania, where hundreds of BSRF Marines are based.

-One of the stories states that, "Moscow says the military build-up at Russia's borders will have a negative long-term impact."
+One of the stories states that, "Moscow says the military build-up at Russia's borders will have a negative long-term impact." the former story reads.